Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning

 We make two key observations.
-First, \namePaper{} outperforms \namePaper{} without coordination by 35.1\% (42.1\%) on average on a performance- (cost-) optimized HSS.
-The two agents in \namePaper{} without coordination are oblivious to each other and take conflicting decisions.
-Second, \namePaper{} without coordination performs poorly in read-intensive workloads (e.g., RocksDB) because the migration agent does not prioritize migrating pages to the fast device that will likely be read in the future, which results in lower performance than \sibyl{}.
+First, \namePaper{} outperforms its uncoordinated variant by 26.7\% (59.8\%) on average on a performance- (cost-) optimized HSS, as uncoordinated agents make conflicting decisions.
+Second, \namePaper{}'s uncoordinated variant performs poorly in read-intensive workloads because the migration agent does not prefetch frequently-read pages to the fast device.